feathersui/feathersui-starling/documentation/help/markdown/tiled-columns-layout.md

 author: Josh Tynjala

 ---
-# Using TiledColumnsLayout in Feathers containers
+# Using `TiledColumnsLayout` in Feathers containers

-The `TiledColumnsLayout` class may be used by components that support layout, such as `List` and `ScrollContainer`, to display items from top to bottom in multiple columns.
+The `TiledColumnsLayout` class may be used by components that support layout, such as `List`, `LayoutGroup` and `ScrollContainer`, to display items from top to bottom in multiple columns.
 It supports paging horizontally or vertically, and you can modify a number of useful options for the spacing and alignment.

 ## The Basics

-Let's create a tiled columns layout and add it to a [scroll container](scroll-container.html):
+First, let's create a `TiledColumnsLayout` and pass it to a [`ScrollContainer`](scroll-container.html):

 ``` code
 var layout:TiledColumnsLayout = new TiledColumnsLayout();